port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/bitbucket-server.md

 - `BITBUCKET_PASSWORD` - Bitbucket account password
 - `BITBUCKET_PROJECTS_FILTER` - An optional comma separated list of Bitbucket projects to filter.
 If not provided, all projects will be fetched.
 - `WEBHOOK_SECRET` - An optional secret to use when creating a webhook in Port.
 If not provided, `bitbucket_webhook_secret` will be used.
+- `PORT_API_URL` - An optional variable that defaults to the EU Port API `https://api.getport.io/v1`.
+For US organizations use `https://api.us.getport.io/v1` instead.

 :::tip Webhook Configuration
 This app will automatically set up a webhook that allows Bitbucket to send events to Port.
 To understand more about how Bitbucket sends event payloads via webhooks, you can refer to [this documentation](https://confluence.atlassian.com/bitbucketserver/event-payload-938025882.html).